AlexanderB1290/oracle-cando-workshop/oepe/README.md

 ### About this tutorial ###
 This tutorial demonstrates how to:

-+ Setup Eclipse IDE (Oracle Enterprise Plugin for Eclipse)
++ Do continuous build integration using Eclipse with Developer Cloud Service & Application Container Cloud Service

 ### Prerequisites ###